Frankfurt: Accountancy and professional services

 Three of the four largest international accountancy and professional services firms (Big Four) are present.

 PricewaterhouseCoopers (PwC) German headquarters are located at Tower 185.
 KPMG moved its European Headquarters (KPMG Europe LLP) to The Squaire.
 Deloitte Touche Tohmatsu are present, while Ernst & Young is located in Eschborn.

 Credit rating agencies

 The three major international credit rating agencies – Standard & Poor's, Moody's and Fitch Ratings – have their German headquarters in Frankfurt.

 Investment trust companies

-DWS Investments is the largest investment trust company in Germany and manages €288 billion fund assets.
-It is one of the 10 largest investment trust companies in the world.
-Other large investment trust companies are Allianz Global Investors Europe (a division of Allianz SE, and a top-five global active investment manager with €1,933 billion assets under management globally), Union Investment and Deka Investmentfonds.
+DWS Investments is one of the largest investment trust company in Germany and manages €859 billion fund assets.
+It is one of the ten largest investment trust companies in the world.
+Other large investment trust companies are Universal Investment, Allianz Global Investors Europe (a division of Allianz SE, and a top-five global active investment manager), Union Investment and Deka Investmentfonds.

 Management consultancies

 Many of the largest international management consultancies are represented, including Arthur D. Little, McKinsey & Company, Boston Consulting Group, Booz & Company, Oliver Wyman, Bearing Point, Capgemini, Bain & Company and Roland Berger Strategy Consultants.